nikoheikkila/nikoheikkila.fi/content/uses/index.md

 - [Backblaze 💰](https://www.backblaze.com) to back up my disks.
 It does everything silently on the background which means I usually forget its existence and that's definitely a good feature from a backup manager.
 Backblaze also ships with an S3 compatible cloud storage which I use to store some photos.
 - [Cleanshot X 💰](https://cleanshot.com/) to capture screenshots and record videos -- useful for reporting website issues.
 On Windows, I use the builtin screenshot tool which you can summon with `Win + Shift + S`.
 - [Dropbox 💰](https://www.dropbox.com) with a 2 TB subscription to dump all my random things into.
-- [Fork](https://git-fork.com) for viewing commit diffs and solving merge conflicts in Git.
+- [Fork 💰](https://git-fork.com) for viewing commit diffs and solving merge conflicts in Git.
 Sometimes the native command line `git` isn't enough.
 - [MindNode 💰](https://mindnode.com) for drawing, exporting, and sharing mind maps.
 - [Notion 💰](https://www.notion.so/?r=6605af2045dd4c5bbf7a87d6d949c271) for writing notes, drafts, checklists, and keeping a personal micro-wiki around.
 - [Insomnia](https://insomnia.rest/) for experimenting with REST and GraphQL APIs.